Train-Track/Train-Track-Web/README.md

 ===============

 To Deploy:

-- Sign up to parse.com
+- Sign up to Web Faction
-- Create a Train Track application
+- Create a rails application
-- Follow the guide to set up command line utilities: https://parse.com/docs/hosting_guide
-- Create a new project directory: parse new Train-Track-Web
-- Clone this repository ontop of the application directory
+- Clone this repo into the application folder
-- Deploy: parse deploy
+- Restart the nginx server

 To Contribute:

 Please feel free to make pull requests!